 The License Offices Bureau manages the operations of 178 license offices throughout the state.
 These local offices provide driver licensing and motor vehicle services to Missourians and are operated by individuals or businesses approved through the state of Missouri bid process.

 The Driver License Bureau issues, renews, suspends, revokes, and reinstates driver and nondriver licenses and driving permits.
 The bureau processes and maintains records relating to license issuance, traffic violation point assessments, and failure to appear in court for traffic violations, and also administers administrative alcohol and abuse and lose laws for alcohol/drug offenders.

 The Motor Vehicle Bureau issues titles and registers motor vehicles, trailers, all-terrain vehicles, manufactured homes, and marine craft.
 The bureau also issues registration certificates to motor vehicle and salvage dealers and leasing companies.

 The Taxation Division administers Missouri’s tax laws.
 It processes and administers forms and reports for the collection of revenue due the state and local taxing jurisdictions.
 This division has four bureaus.

 Business Tax Bureau

-The Business Tax Bureau administers sales/use, financial institutions, insurance premiums, franchise, excise, cigarette and other tobacco products, motor fuel, corporate income, withholding, and county taxes and fees.
+The Business Tax Bureau administers sales and use, financial institutions, insurance premiums, franchise, excise, cigarette and other tobacco products, motor fuel, corporate income, withholding, and county taxes and fees.

 Personal Tax Bureau

-The Personal Tax Bureau administers individual income, partnership, fiduciary, and estate taxes, as well as the property tax credit and homestead preservation credit.
+The Personal Tax Bureau administers individual income, partnership, fiduciary, and estate taxes.

 Collections and Tax Assistance Bureau